 Create a support system.

-In every financial blog post or financial book I’ve ever read, they always mention how it’s important for people who want to earn more money to surround themselves with a supportive system.
+In every financial blog post or financial book I’ve ever read, they always mention how it’s important for people who want to earn more money to surround themselves with a support system.

 The truth is when we’re trying to change our financial reality, we need to be around people who will help us, not bring us down.
 Sometimes that looks like a change of scene.